India–Mauritius relations: Trade

+Mauritius continues to serve as a key financial and logistical hub for India’s Africa engagement strategy.
+The bilateral tax treaty and shared diaspora ties have enabled India to route significant foreign direct investment through Port Louis into African markets.

 Foreign direct investment (FDI) in India has reached 2% of GDP, compared with 0.1% in 1990, and Indian investment in other countries rose sharply in 2006.

 Economic and commercial corporation has been increasing over the years.
 India has become Mauritius' largest source of imports since 2007 and Mauritius imported US$816 million worth of goods in the April 2010-March 2011 financial year.
 Mauritius has remained the largest source of FDI for India for more than a decade with FDI equity inflows totalling US$55.2 billion in the period April 2000 to April 2011.

 Military cooperation

 Mauritius is also part of India's security grid including Coastal Surveillance Radar (CSR) station of Indian Navy's National Command Control Communication Intelligence network.
 The Head of Mauritius Navy and the Mauritian National Security Advisor are Indian officers.